qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 | `ft-gil-off` | the same binary, `PYTHON_GIL=0` |

-Each child verifies the GIL state it was asked for **after** importing PySide, because that import is what can turn the GIL back on; a row that silently ran in the wrong mode would be a second measurement of the first.
-A build directory carries the Python version but not whether that Python was free-threaded - `qfpdp-py3.15-...` is the same name for 3.15.0b3 and 3.15.0b3t - so each row names its interpreter and its build and the two are checked against each other through the extension suffix.
+Each child verifies the GIL state it was asked for **after** importing PySide, because that import is what can turn the GIL back on.
+A build directory names the Python version but not whether that Python was free-threaded, so each row names its interpreter and its build and the two are checked against each other through the extension suffix.
 A row without a build is reported as missing and the run ends as partial, never as green.

-    FT_PYTHON, FT_BUILD_DIR      the free-threaded row, defaults to the interpreter running the script
-    GIL_PYTHON, GIL_BUILD_DIR    the traditional row, no default
+`FT_PYTHON` and `FT_BUILD_DIR` name the free-threaded row and default to the interpreter running the script; `GIL_PYTHON` and `GIL_BUILD_DIR` name the traditional one and have no default.

 A test may declare that its expected outcome is not "ok":
 `lazy-lock-spans-destruction` is listed as failing while B13-5 is open, and the runner can treat a deliberate deadlock's timeout as the pass.
-Both mean the same thing - the day the cell changes, the entry comes out.
+The day the cell changes, the entry comes out.